chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_faq.md

 # Frequently Asked Questions

-We hope these answers will help you get the most out of the CryoET Data Portal! <a href="#annotations">Jump to the annotations below</a>
+We hope these answers will help you get the most out of the CryoET Data Portal!

 <details open>
-<summary>How do I get help with using the Data Portal?</summary>
+<summary><h3>How do I get help with using the Data Portal?</h3></summary>

 Did you encounter a bug, error, or other issue while using the portal?
 [Submit an issue on Github](https://github.com/chanzuckerberg/cryoet-data-portal/issues) to let us know!